Oloan Hutapea: Communist party

-In the late 1940s and early 1950s Hutapea emerged as a close ally of Aidit as the party rebuilt its organization which was still in shambles after the 1948 Madiun Affair.
+In the late 1940s and early 1950s, Hutapea emerged as a close ally of Aidit as the party rebuilt its organization which was still in shambles after the 1948 Madiun Affair.
 Among the new generation of communists who came to Jakarta in 1949 after the old guard was imprisoned, Lukman and Sudisman arrived, followed shortly after by Njoto and Hutapea from East Java.
 In February 1950 Hutapea and Peris Pardede were sent by the party to Sumatra to exclude people disloyal to Aidit.
 Hutapea was also the commissioner of the PKI in East Java during this time.
-In 1951 police made a number of raids of houses of Communists and other leftists in East Java, which Hutapea had called a "politics of demoralization" being waged against them by the government.
+In 1951 police made several raids of houses of Communists and other leftists in East Java, which Hutapea had called a "politics of demoralization" being waged against them by the government.

-Then, in August 1951 there were mass arrests of leftists of various parties in the region, Hutapea was among them, along with editors of Trompet Masjarakat, Republik and editors of a number of Chinese Indonesian papers.
+Then, in August 1951 there were mass arrests of leftists of various parties in the region, Hutapea was among them, along with editors of Trompet Masjarakat, Republik, and editors of several Chinese Indonesian papers.
 Aidit and other leaders went into hiding, where many of them stayed until 1952.
 The government accused the arrestees of plotting a coup d'état.
-These prisoners were interned in a concentration camp in Kediri, where they complained about poor quality food, and no access to medicine or reading materials.
+These prisoners were interned in a concentration camp in Kediri, where they complained about poor quality food and no access to medicine or reading materials.
 The Dutch communist party newspaper De Waarheid claimed that Hutapea himself was instrumental in organizing the prisoners into various sports and education committees, and to campaign for better treatment.

 Hutapea had various other duties in the party before and after his imprisonment.
-He was a member of the politbureau of the communist party, he was an editor of their theoretical magazine Bintang Merah (Indonesian: Red Star), and he was director of the Aliarcham Academy, a party training school, in Jakarta.
+He was a member of the politburo of the communist party, he was an editor of their theoretical magazine Bintang Merah (Indonesian: Red Star), and he was director of the Aliarcham Academy, a party training school, in Jakarta.

 In 1959 Hutapea accompanied Aidit and other party members to Moscow to attend the 21st Congress of the Communist Party of the Soviet Union.

-In his writings, Hutapea showed himself to be among the most hardline members of the party leadership.
+In his writings, Hutapea showed himself to be among the most hard-line members of the party leadership.
 In a 1960 article in Bintang Merah, the party's magazine of theory, he condemned revisionists in the Second International who had proposed a non-revolutionary road to power.